Reconstruction of the initial data from the trace of the solutions on an infinite time cylinder of damped wave equations: Reconstruction of the initial data

 Multiplying both sides of \eqref{b} by $K(t,s)$ and integrating with respect to $t$, we have

 Letting

 the equation \eqref{H} is transformed into

-To make use of the following spectral theorem, Theorem \ref{Sthm} (see, for example, \cite[Corollarly 4.10.2]{DM}), with $T={\bf{H}}$, we shall prove that ${\bf H}$ is a compact self-adjoint operator on the infinite-dimensional separable Hilbert space $L^2([0,\infty))$.
-We will postpone the proof of this for now, and continue with the proof of Theorem \ref{thm2}. \begin{thm} Let $T$ be a compact, self-adjoint operator on an infinite-dimensional separable Hilbert space.
-Then the Hilbert space has a countably infinite orthonormal basis $\{v_h\}$ consisting of eigenfunctions of $T$.
-Moreover, for every $x$ in the Hilbert space
+To make use of the following theorem, Theorem \ref{Sthm} (see, for example, \cite[Corollarly 5.4]{C}), with $T={\bf{H}}$, we shall prove that ${\bf H}$ is a compact self-adjoint operator on the infinite-dimensional separable Hilbert space $L^2([0,\infty))$.
+We will postpone the proof of this for now, and continue with the proof of Theorem \ref{thm2}. \begin{thm} Let $T$ be a compact, self-adjoint operator on an infinite-dimensional separable Hilbert space $H$.
+Then there is a sequence $\{\lambda_h\}$ of real numbers and an orthonormal basis $\{v_h\}$ for $(\text{ker}\,T)^{\perp}$ such that for all $x\in H$,